 Unfortunately, people from other cultures may consider this as rudeness.
 It is important to educate both the head office and remote team members on those cross-cultural differences to avoid any misunderstanding and frustration, which can also hamper trust.

-- Encourage personal communication.
-Even if you are far away from your team, you can meet with them in person by traveling to their location and having them travel to your location.
+- Encourage face-to-face communication.
+Even if you are far away from your team or even live in different time zones, you can meet with them in person by traveling to their location and having them travel to your development center.
 Synchronization with the team allows you to break the ice, get to know each other better, and get used to each other’s communication style.

 This improves business communication, ensures a smooth workflow, and develops trust.
 Besides, after visiting your head office, your offshore development team members will have a better understanding of your business and how you organize everything in your office.
 This will also make them feel that they are a part of your team and create more trust.

 - Set clear project requirements.
 Vague and ambiguous expectations from your offshore development team can ruin trust in seconds.
 That’s why we recommend that you remain transparent when sharing your expectations, goals, and requirements.
 You should also check whether your team follows the plan and is on the correct path to achieve the set pre-determined goals.